 Thank you.
-In this case you'll need a street collection licence.
+You'll need a street collection licence.
+Follow these steps to apply:

-- a letter from your chosen charity authorising you to collect on their behalf
+a letter from your charity authorising you to collect, and manage collections on their behalf

 Please note, we must receive applications by the first day of the month before your chosen collection date.
 For example, if you’re planning to collect on 20 September we need to receive your application no later than 1 August.